2019 August 16th

 When it comes to features, Arvixe seems to follow the idea that bigger is better.
 While they may have many features on their list, most of them are pretty basic and standard for web hosting providers.
 However, there are some nice standouts like unmetered disk space as well as bandwidth.

-Not only is this horribly written, it also contradicts the dictionary definition of the word ‘unmetered’.
-Well, let’s take a look at these Terms of Service, shall we?
-I’m sure things will be explained in detail there…
+So, it's not actually unmetered services.
+Well, let's take a look at these Terms of Service, shall we?
+I'm sure things will be explained in detail there...

 Oh, I guess not, then.
 'Exceeds the allocated amount' makes total sense, aside from the fact that there is no information anywhere regarding what that exact amount is.
 So you could be going through life like usual with your site being hosted on Arvixe, and out of the blue, without you knowing, it could be suspended or you could be forced to pay them extra for going over a limit you don't even know!